INSTRUCTIONS TO AUTHORS

 The submitter will receive a message informing the URL of the manuscript and a login, so that they can follow the progress of the document in the steps of the editorial process in the system administration interface.

 Only the manuscripts which are formatted in the submission template will be checked by the editorial office for compliance with the standards (Template 1).
 Before submitting the manuscript, the authors must check the REBEn standards, strictly follow the checklist and have all necessary documents for submission.
 It is mandatory to complete the metadata in the submission form.

 Each document must be attached separately in the field indicated by the system.

 Authors should indicate four possible reviewers for assessment of the manuscript.
-These nominees must be doctors, have no conflict of interest and do not belong to institutions of any of the authors.
+These nominees must be doctors, have no conflict of interest and do not belong to any of the authors’ institutions.
 Reviewers may or may not be complied with by the associated editors.
 Possible reviewers can be located on the lattes plataform, according to the subject of the manuscript.

-Manuscripts that do not conform to the standards in the second round of the checklist will be archived without a return of the assessment fee.
+Manuscripts which do not conform to the standards in the second round of the checklist will be archived without a return of the assessment fee.

 5 – Assessment Process of Manuscripts